 Understanding what are some of the most common therapy techniques can help you find the right match to a mental health professional who best suits your needs.
 Advekit can help you navigate through this process.
 Knowing more about the therapeutic technique that your therapist is using can also help you get more out of your sessions.
-The following is a list of therapy techniques that are commonly used today.
+The following is a list of types of therapy techniques that are commonly used today.

 Any current list of therapy techniques would not be complete without mentioning eye movement desensitization and reprocessing (EMDR).
 EMDR is a relatively new kind of therapy that’s becoming more popular to treat certain conditions and types of clients.
 In particular, EMDR has become a popular way to treat post-traumatic stress disorder (PTSD) and other trauma-related diagnoses.